Why Wai?

 - Plugin System: Seamless integration with

-git,beads,openspec, and more. - Reasoning Oracle: Ask natural language “why” questions about your codebase.
+git,beads,openspec, and more. - Reasoning Oracle: Ask natural language “why” questions about your codebase with

 Design Principles

-- 💡 Context-Aware — Offer smart next steps based on your current project state.
+💡 Context-Aware — Offer smart next steps based on your current project state.
+Wai auto-detects your toolchain (git, beads, openspec) by scanning for workspace markers and adapts its suggestions accordingly — no configuration required.

 A note on authorship